telerik/blazor-docs/components/calendar/selection.md

 # Date Selection

 The user can select one or mode dates depending on the Calendar configuration set by the developer.
-They may also be foribdden selection of certain disabled dates.
+They may also be forbidden selection of certain disabled dates.

 ## Selection Mode